Colours Around the World

 Colours and Their Meanings Around the World

 To some people, colours are simply the expression of the parts of the electromagnetic spectrum which are visible to our photoreceptors.
 A bit of a tongue-twister but there you have it, a perfect scientific rendition of what colours really are.
 To the rest of us however, they are what we see when we look at the world around us.
 They are bright and they are dull, they are sharp and they are soft.
 They are everything our eyes have ever seen.
 It is no wonder then, that the history of humanity is filled with the values and meanings that we ascribe to certain colours.
 Some bring us luck whilst others warn of danger.
-We already know how other countries think about gambling, but how do they interpret colours?
+We already know how other countries think about gambling, but how do they interpret colours and are any of them thought to bring good fortune?
 Read on to find out.

 Situated on the eastern borders of Europe with Russia for a neighbor, Ukraine doesn’t exactly have the warmest of climates.
 In these circumstances, it’s perhaps not altogether surprising that blue is one of their national colours.
 However, the frequent frigidity of temperatures that makes blue such a prominent colour in the national consciousness is not the reason behind their adoption of the colour blue.
 Rather, it represents the blue skies that were so important for the growing of their grain.
 A sheaf of wheat cut from the last of the good grain was traditionally placed in the home during the harvest festival to ensure peace and prosperity.
 Thought of like this, it is little surprise that the colour blue is often associated with good health.